How to connect an Epson TM Series Printer with a Wireless Adapter

 Port".
 This will open up the Add Standard TCP/IP Printer Port Wizard".
 Enter the

-IP address of the Connect-It adapter (default: 192.168.192.168).
+IP address of the wireless adapter (default: 192.168.192.168).
 The utility

 will then locate the printer on the wireless network and create the port.
 This